Copenhagen Mayor Frank Jensen quits amid sexual harassment allegations | DW | 19.10.2020

 The 59-year-old said he was also stepping down from his role as deputy leader of Denmark's governing Social Democrat Party.
 The party leader is Prime Minister Mette Frederiksen.

+Read more: Sexual abuse and violence against women widespread in Europe's parliaments

-Several women accuse Jensen of behaving inappropriately towards them between 2012 and 2017.
+Jensen's resignation came after two women accused him of behaving inappropriately towards them at social events in 2012 and 2017.
+One of the women involved was employed by the Social Democrats.

+In a post to the Facebook page, Jensen said he had been a part of a "harmful" and "old" culture in the ruling party.

+"It is obvious that we in the Social Democratic Party have problems, and that needs to change now," she said.

 Jensen has served as mayor of the Danish capital since 2010.
-Before that he was justice minister and minister for research.
+Before that he was justice minister and minister for research in the 1990s and early 2000s.

 On October 5, 2017, groundbreaking reporting from The New York Times revealed that Hollywood producer Harvey Weinstein had a history of sexually assaulting women.
 It also kickstarted a conversation with global resonance.